NWAndrewIE/NWDiscordRPCBot/README.md

  **Naru White's Discord Rich Presence status bot**

 This bot shows the Rich Presence for Naru White in Discord.
-It contains the links to his Carrd (all his social network links located there) and his Telegram channel.
+It contains the links to his Carrd (all his social network links located there).
 Also, the bot shows his pic in the left of the status text (you must have it ready).

 ---
 ## Requirements